GiovanniSalvi/New_Library/README.md

     10. Check if the application is running, clicking 'Open app' button top left of the page on your app Heroku dashboard.

-*   For any issues with the deployment you can check files and logs with following commands: heroku run bash -a app, heroku logs, heroku         logs --tail.
+*   For any issues with the deployment you can check files and logs with following commands: heroku run bash -a app, heroku  logs --tail.
 ---

 ## Credits